-We would like to feedback that the timescales for the consultation period have been very tight for employers to respond.
-We are also concerned about the outcome of the consultation and whether our voice will be heard.
+We would like to feedback that the timescales for the consultation period have again been very tight for employers to respond.
+We are also concerned about the validity of the consultation and whether the proposed changes are already a pre-made decision.